github/VisualStudio/docs/using/reviewing-a-pull-request-in-visual-studio.md

 To just comment on this one line, select **Add a single comment**.
 This will add the comment immediately.

-To start a review of the Pull Request and all it's changes, select **Start a review**.
+To start a review of the Pull Request and all its changes, select **Start a review**.
 This will add this comment as pending, and the comment will be submitted once the review is complete.

 #### Viewing comments